This site is about Father Time and Mother Nature.

 Come on in.

 I’m glad to be able to share this web site with you.
 As my daughter, Missy, would say, I feel blessed.
 You see, a man and a woman go into the rearing business, and produce life’s most valuable product––life.
-That’s what Rene, my bride, and I did fifty five years ago.
-Our products, nurtured and protected, during each of their four seasons, turned out pretty darn good.
+That’s what Rene, my bride, and I did fifty eight years ago.
+Our products, nurtured and protected turned out pretty darn good.
 Now we’re the best of friends.
 And, yes, they too have had successful business––our beautiful dividends.
 All six of them.
 It’s been a journey of bright hills and dark valleys.
 Here’s my first secret, love can grow stronger with conflict.
-It’s why the fifty five years.
+It’s why the fifty eight years.
 It goes something like this: Wow.
 I do.
 Your pregnant?
 College.
 Grandkids.
 911. I need you.

 Your shaking your head?
-Ok, let me explain.
+Okay, let me explain.
 Here’s my first mini story, a true one:

 It’s why this website.
 Thanks, Saul.